 Prior to the Offering, there has been no public market for the Common Stock.
-For information relating to the factors that were considered in determining the initial public offering price, see "Underwriting".
+It is currently estimated that the initial public offering price per share will be between \$17.00 and \$19.00.
+For information relating to the factors that will be considered in determining the initial public offering price, see "Underwriting".
 The Common Stock has been approved for listing on The Nasdaq Stock Market's National Market ("NNM") under the symbol "TWRS".